-Inadequate safety and operational standards, piracy or other causes of accidents may lead to loss of life, severe damage to our property or vessels, and impact the Group's reputation among seafarers, customers and other stakeholders.
-Covid-19 pandemic has restricted our ability to change crew that may lead to possible strike and deterioration in safety and quality.
+Inadequate safety maintenance and operational standards, piracy or other causes of accidents may lead to injuries, loss of life, severe damage to our third party and owned properties or vessels, affecting profitability and impacting the Group's reputation among seafarers, customers and other stakeholders.

-Our commitment to the safe operation of our ships is manifested through a proactive system ashore and at sea - the Pacific Basin Management System - enhanced by comprehensive risk assessment, as well as well-conceived training and maintenance programmes and innovative initiatives to ensure our vessels are in good condition and in all respects safe to trade.
+Our commitment to the safe operation of our ships is manifested through a proactive and robust system ashore and at sea - the Pacific Basin Management System ("PBMS") - which is reviewed and updated regularly.
+The PBMS is further enhanced by comprehensive risk assessment, as well as well-conceived training and maintenance programmes, as well as innovative initiatives to ensure our vessels are in good condition and in all respects safe to trade.